 - Vary the area you inject so you do not harm your skin

 - To make sure you get the proper dose and do not inject air, check the growth hormone flow (called ‘priming’ the pen) before the first injection from a new Norditropin NordiFlex pen.
 Do not use the pen if a drop of growth hormone solution does not appear at the needle tip

 - Do not share your Norditropin NordiFlex pen with anyone else.

-- Children with growth failure because of Turner syndrome, kidney disease, or SGA: Your doctor will recommend you continue treatment until you stop growing
+- Children with growth failure because of Turner syndrome, kidney disease, SGA or Noonan syndrome: Your doctor will recommend you continue treatment until you stop growing

 - Children or adolescents who lack growth hormone: Your doctor will recommend you continue treatment into adulthood

 Do not stop using Norditropin NordiFlex without discussing it with your doctor first.